bighammilad/DesignPatterns/SystemArchitectures/LayeredArchitecture/LayeredArchitecture.md

 - **Integration Layer**: Integrates with external payment gateways, shipping providers, or third-party systems for payment processing and shipment tracking.

 In this example, each layer performs a distinct role, allowing for the separation of concerns and making the system modular, maintainable, and scalable.

-## Conclusion:

-Layered Architecture is a widely-used pattern that helps in organizing a system into separate layers, each with a specific responsibility.
-It promotes separation of concerns, modularity, and maintainability, making it suitable for both large and small applications.
-However, care must be taken to avoid excessive coupling between layers and manage performance overhead.
-When used correctly, Layered Architecture can lead to clean, maintainable, and scalable systems.